Tiannnkse/Multiscale-Modeling-for-AHPs/README.md

 # SCP_Simulation_of_MIL101Cr

-Evaluated the Dynamic Performance of Metal-organic Frameworks in Adsorption Heat Pumps via Multi-scale Modeling The refrigeration performance of MIL-101Cr/ethanol working pair in AHPs was simulated to obtain the coefficient of performance (COP) and specific cooling power (SCP) values
+Evaluated the Dynamic Performance of Metal-organic Frameworks in Adsorption Heat Pumps via Multi-scale Modeling.
+The refrigeration performance of MIL-101Cr/ethanol working pair in AHPs was simulated to obtain the coefficient of performance (COP) and specific cooling power (SCP) values.
 The initial parameter reference for the multi-scale model is from [1].
 The experimental parameters reference is from [2].